DataToolsPro/SnowUDFExcel/README.md

 <h3>Things to Remember Using UDFs in Snowflake</h3>
 Here are a few tips and finding that we discovered along the way implementing and using these UDFs
 <ol><li>1.
-UFDs is not globally applied.
+UDFs is not globally applied.
 You need to run a UDF for each schema that you want it to operate.</li>
 <li>2.
 When you call a UDF, especially outside of Snowflake, you need the fully qualified name including the table and schema.</li>
 </ol>
 <h2>WORKDAY UDF for Snowflake</h2>